nielgreeff/cleaning_data/README.md

 ## New Data Sets
+###big_clean
-"big_clean" is a dataset combining test and training and adding the activities (names - not numbers) and dupclicate columns removed. (for example fBodyAccJerk-bandsEnergy()-1,8  - column 382 and 396 and 410)
+is a dataset combining test and training and adding the activities (names - not numbers) and dupclicate columns removed. (for example fBodyAccJerk-bandsEnergy()-1,8  - column 382 and 396 and 410)
+###mean_sd_data_set
-"mean_sd_data_set" is a dataset containing just those columns with "mean" and "std" and more readable column names "tidy_means" is a dataset with the mean values per Subject per activity
+is a dataset containing just those columns with "mean" and "std" and more readable column names
+###tidy_means is a dataset with the mean values per Subject per activity

 ## Code Explanation